-- On Pipe Failure Mode Definitions: The material sciences tend to define 'failure' as a 'doubleended-guillotine-break' (DEGB) where the pipe ends are completely separated.
+- On Pipe Failure Mode Definitions: The material sciences tend to define 'failure' as a 'double-ended-guillotine-break' (DEGB) where the pipe ends are axially displaced or completely separated.
 PSA distinguishes between 'flaw/crack', 'leak' and 'rupture'.
-In PSA a small leak from a largediameter pipe could have the same consequence as a large leak from a small-diameter pipe.
-On LOCA definitions: Material sciences only consider the DEGB that results in a loss of process medium beyond the make-up capability of safety injection systems.
+In PSA a small leak from a large-diameter pipe could have the same consequence as a large leak from a small-diameter pipe. - On LOCA definitions: Material sciences only consider the DEGB that results in a loss of process medium beyond the make-up capability of safety injection systems.
 That is, the material sciences are concerned with the LOCA concept as defined by the design basis accident (DBA) in deterministic safety analysis.
 PSA considers a spectrum of pipe ruptures that could cause a small-small to large LOCAs with or without make-up capability.

 A major advantage of PFM lies in its application of parametric models, which enable sensitivity studies, and the evaluation of leak detection and ISI reliability.
-An advantage of datadriven models is the relative ease by which the applications can be performed.
-The applications of service data are limited by the quality and completeness of pipe failure event reports, however.
+An advantage of data-driven models is the relative ease by which the applications can be performed.
+The quality and completeness of the pipe failure databases limit the applications of service data, however.